eesyuen09/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should be able to hold up to 1000 students without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with above average typing speed for regular English text (i.e. not code) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The application should operate entirely offline, without requiring a database server or internet connection.
 5. The system should operate without requiring additional libraries.
 6. Data integrity must be maintained, ensuring no loss or duplication of records after operations or application restarts.